PascalBod/RTOS-presentation/README.md

 ## Presentation

 The presentation is at this URL: https://pascalbod.github.io/RTOS-presentation.

+Source code of the presentation is in the `docs` directory.

+The presentation is licensed under the  [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).